 Written and Directed by Samer Saifan

-Living in the diaspora, a young Palestinian man strives to be a photographer in New York City, but experiences surreal psychological visions as he struggles with his loss of identity and generational trauma.
+Living in the diaspora, a young Palestinian man strives to be a photographer in New York City, but experiences surreal psychological visions as he struggles with generational trauma.

 Based on true events, the story follows a day in the life of Ismail, a Palestinian photographer who’s American life and upbringing was ultimately dictated by his grandfather becoming a refugee in the 1948 Palestine Nakba.
 The driving force of the story revolves around when Ismail’s mother gifts him a Keffiyeh, a traditional Palestinian scarf - symbolizing his internal struggle between being ashamed and proud of his cultural heritage - all of this with the ominous backdrop of rising Palestinian murders and hate crimes in America.